thomasmdickinson/lab-soc-about/welcome.md

 * **[Terms of Service](policy/terms.md)**: This contains general information about the operation of the service, including Admin rights, availability of service, and blacklisting/silencing of other instances.
 I wrote most of this myself, it's not standard boilerplate.
 * **[Privacy Policy](policy/privacy.md)** This document explains what kind of data is collected by labyrinth.social, how it is used, and how it is protected.
 Again, I wrote most of this myself, it's not standard boilerplate.
 * **[Invitation Policy](policy/invitation.md)**: This document provides some information about how I will decide whether or not to invite someone.
+* **[Federation Policy](federation.md)**: This document explains the actions I can take to "defederate" (suspend or silence) other fediverse instance, and the general policies and practices that are in place on this server for doing so.
 * **The guide to [local-only posting](local-only.md)** on labyrinth.social, if you'd like to use that feature.

 ## Who can I follow?
 Who should I follow?